snowyivu/ShinyColors/README.md

 2. (Return to this page on your new browser)
 3. From Kiwi Browser, install the [Tampermonkey](https://tampermonkey.net/) extension
 4. After installing the extensions，download the script: https://github.com/snowyivu/ShinyColors/raw/gh-pages/ShinyColors.user.js ，tampermonkey should prompt you to load it
-5. Refresh the game page and the patch should work automatically (If you have played before, you may need to clear your browser's cache and cookies to remove existing Japanese files)
+5. Refresh the game page [(Link Here)](https://shinycolors.enza.fun/) and the patch should work automatically (If you have played before, you may need to clear your browser's cache and cookies to remove existing Japanese files)
 6. It's recommended to add a shortcut to your home menu so that the game plays fullscreen like a native application:
 <img src="https://github.com/snowyivu/ShinyColors/blob/master/image/MobileInstallTutorial1.jpg" alt="Click the ..." width="30%"><img src="https://github.com/snowyivu/ShinyColors/blob/master/image/MobileInstallTutorial2.jpg" alt="Click Add to Home Screen" width="30%" align="right">